As we all do our part to slow the spread of COVID-19, Frankenmuth Insurance is here to serve.

 Just like you, we are working hard to follow the national guidelines for safe practices in our business and homes.
 We are taking appropriate steps to keep employees healthy and safe – especially asking nearly all employees to work from home and follow social distancing guidelines.
 For the remaining employees in the office, we are carefully cleaning and sanitizing the building, helping them maintain appropriate distance from one another and getting them back home as soon as possible each day.
 We have gathered additional resources that may be helpful during this time.

-View the Centers for Disease Control and Prevention guidance on COVID-19 here.
+To view The White House and Centers for Disease Control and Prevention guidance on COVID-19, visit coronavirus.gov.

 U.S. SBA Resources for Small Businesses